Eczema treatment and vaccines lift Sanofi first quarter results

-PARIS (Reuters) - Sanofi confirmed its 2021 targets after it posted stronger-than-expected first quarter results as sales of its star eczema treatment as well as flu and polio vaccines helped offset a dip in cough and cold treatments dented by lockdowns.
+Sanofi (SASY.PA) confirmed its 2021 targets after it posted stronger-than-expected first quarter results as sales of its star eczema treatment as well as flu and polio vaccines helped offset a dip in cough and cold treatments dented by lockdowns.

-The French drugmaker, which stunned investors last year with a delay to its COVID-19 vaccine candidate it is developing with Britain’s GlaxoSmithKline, said on Wednesday it expected results next months from a phase II study evaluating the shot.
+The French drugmaker, which stunned investors last year with a delay to its COVID-19 vaccine candidate it is developing with Britain's GlaxoSmithKline (GSK.L), said on Wednesday it expected results next months from a phase II study evaluating the shot.

-Sanofi has since tried to appease critics with deals to fill and pack millions of doses of vaccines made by Pfizer/BioNTech, Johnson and Johnson and Moderna.
+Sanofi has since tried to appease critics with deals to fill and pack millions of doses of vaccines made by Pfizer (PFE.N)/BioNTech , Johnson and Johnson (JNJ.N) and Moderna (MRNA.O). read more

 Sanofi's first-quarter net income was up 14.7% at 2.017 billion euros ($2.43 billion) at constant exchange rates.
 Revenue rose 2.4% to 8.6 billion euros.